This blog may contain affiliate links. Read our disclosure policy for more info.

 Occidental Tamarindo has a dreamy Costa Rican setting as it lies right on Playa Langosta Beach next to Las Baulas National Park.
 It’s the only all-inclusive resort in Tamarindo, a well-loved beach town in the Guanacaste province.

 Tamarindo is one of my favorite spots in the whole country because the beaches here are spectacular!
+It’s also a great place to learn how to surf with the calm and consistent waves.
 Plus, the weather is ideal most of the time, and it’s surrounded by national parks and wildlife reserves.

 While the all-inclusive resort has plenty of food to offer, I also like the option to wander into town to check out some of the great restaurants in Tamarindo along with shopping and bars to experience the vibrant and fun nightlife around here!